Courses Offered in Communication

 Capstone course; must elect in last 21 credits prior to graduation.
 Discusses the societal impact of traditional mass media and the evolving interactive technologies of computers and mobile networks as well as emerging technologies such as robotics.

 Combination of lectures and workshops to assist students in carrying out a service learning or individual research project.
+Offered for undergraduate credit only.

 Preparation and presentation of speech manuscripts.
 Emphasis on style of writing, use of supporting materials and factors of interest.
 Special problems of ghost-writing considered.

 Graduate survey of theory, research and practice in communication; emphasis on collaborative patient-provider interactions and health campaigns.
+Offered for graduate credit only.

 On-the-job observations and work experience in business, service, social, governmental, and industrial organizations.
 Emphasis on journalism, public relations, and organizational communication.